KleinerBaum/06_05_25_gpt_slim/README.md

 # Vacalyser – Recruitment Need Analysis Wizard

-Vacalyser is an AI powered Streamlit app that turns unstructured job adverts (PDF, DOCX or URLs) into a structured job specification.
+Vacalyser is an AI powered Streamlit app that turns unstructured job adverts (PDF, DOCX, TXT or URLs) into a structured job specification.
 It guides hiring managers step by step from a rough idea to a polished job posting using OpenAI's GPT models.